petertron/asset_pipeline/README.md

-# Asset Pipeline version 0.2.1
+# Asset Pipeline version 0.3

 A Symphony CMS extension which provides an asset pipeline quite like the one Ruby on Rails has.

 Version 0.2 is **incompatible** with previous versions.

+Version 0.3 is compatible with Symphony 2.5+ and Symphony 3.

-For instructions on how to use Asset Pipeline see <http://git.io/sym-asset-pipeline>
+For instructions on how to use Asset Pipeline see <https://petertron.github.io/asset_pipeline>